TV Meteorologist

 I think most of us generically call it "the clicker".
 It is a simple wireless controller hooked up to the weather computer to advance to the next map.
 Some have several buttons for higher functions like dropping cutouts on the maps or drawing.
 Back in the day some stations simply used a garage door opener.
 Good question.
 Thanks Harry.

-Asked by Lauren over 9 years ago
+Asked by stak about 10 years ago